Home > Campgrounds > Yellowstone National Park > Lewis Lake Campground

 Natural Features

-The campground is situated next to one of the large, fresh water, high elevation lakes in Yellowstone.
+The campground is on one of the large, fresh water, high elevation lakes in Yellowstone.
 Lewis Lake allows use of both motorized and non-motorized boats.

 Nearby Attractions